SerenaTetart/FastAnnotation/README.md

 ## General info

-This is a simple framework to make object detection dataset very quickly !
+This is a simple framework to make object detection dataset very quickly.

-Pascal VOC XML and CSV files are supported. (they are returned each time '**Validate**' button is pressed)
+Pascal VOC XML and CSV files are supported ! *(they are returned each time '**Validate**' button is pressed)*

 Let's see an example: